 - Cost savings – pay only for running agent pool nodes

-Now we can see how to create simple cluster using AKS.
+Now we can see how to create a simple cluster using AKS.

 Running Kubernetes on Microsoft Azure